 Plenty of people find their forever on dating apps.
-According to Pew Research Center, 10% of partnered adults met their significant other on one.
+According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

-Just ask your friends and acquaintances: Some likely found their partner online.
-Many people have wonderful experiences with online dating and only get out of the game when they find their person.
+Just ask your friends and acquaintances: Some likely found their partner on an app.
+Many people have wonderful experiences with online dating, but unfortunately, some people run into dangerous situations.

-Unfortunately, not everyone has a great time with online dating.
-From catfishing to harassment to sexual assault, there are many hazards to fear with any form of dating.
-For some people, adding the unknowns of the internet can increase their perceived or very real sense of danger.
+From catfishing2 to harassment to sexual assault, there are many hazards out there.
+For some people, the unknowns of the internet can increase their perceived sense of danger.

 1. Over 60% of Women Under 34 Encounter Online Harassment

 It comes as no surprise that women experience harassment online.
-Women are regularly victims of sexual harassment, with 81% of women reported being victims of sexual harassment at some point in their lifetimes.
+Women are regularly victims of sexual harassment, with 81% of women reporting being victims of sexual harassment3 at some point in their lifetimes.

 While some may think that telling a person to stop messaging you is just playing hard to get, daters need to respect their boundaries.
 Sending one more pickup line may seem harmless to you, but it may make your love interest feel disrespected or even unsafe.